 If external agencies do not need to be involved, the school must consider the deletion of any images.
 Pupils should be asked to delete images themselves and to confirm that this is done.
 Members of staff should not search devices to delete images.

-If images have been shared online and cannot now be deleted by the person who shared them, the school should consider reporting the images to the relevant web or host provider or contacting the Internet Watch Foundation or ChildLine.
+If images have been shared online and cannot now be deleted by the person who shared them, the school should consider reporting the images to the relevant web or host provider or contacting the Internet Watch Foundation or ChildLine if the website does not provide this option.